Cindy Fee

 Cynthia L. "Cindy" Fee (born December 6, 1954) is an American singer and recording artist.
-She is best known for performing "Thank You for Being a Friend", the opening theme song for the Emmy- and Golden Globe-winning sitcom The Golden Girls.
+She is best known for performing "Thank You for Being a Friend" (a cover of the 1978 Andrew Gold hit), the opening theme song for the Emmy- and Golden Globe-winning sitcom The Golden Girls.

 Early life

 Cynthia L. "Cindy" Fee was born in Detroit, Michigan, and grew up in Raytown, Missouri, where she was active in music and theater at Raytown High School.

 Career

 Fee started performing professionally at sixteen, working Kansas City-area restaurants, clubs, local theaters, and amusement parks.
 In 1973, Fee became a founding member, along with Eric Bikales, of the Kansas City band Hotfoot and also sang with the jazz group the Means/Devan Trio.

 Golden Girls theme song — "Thank You For Being a Friend"

 Fee recorded a cover of Andrew Gold's song "Thank You for Being a Friend" for the credits of The Golden Girls.
 During the show's first run and in syndication, the song became well known.
 In honor of Betty White's 90th birthday, President Barack Obama released a video of him listening to the theme song.
 After White's death in 2021, the sitcom and theme song were streamed 384 million times in one week alone.
 After going viral in 2022, the Golden Con convention, a fan convention, returned to Chicago in 2023 featuring Fee as a headline performer.